-Revenue represents the fair value of amounts received and receivable by the Group in respect of the provision of building renovation and construction services to external customers.
 For the purposes of resources allocation and performance assessment, the chief operating decision maker, being the executive directors of the Company, reviews the overall results and financial position of the Group as a whole prepared based on the same set of accounting policies as set out in note 3.
-Accordingly, the Group has only one single operating segment and no further analysis of this single segment is presented.
+Accordingly, the Group has only one single operating segment and only entity-wide disclosures, i.e. geographic information and information about major customers, are presented.